Helena Smalman-Smith |

 Rowing boats have eight, four, two or one rowers.
 Digits are used for these in the abbreviation.
 If there’s an x after the digit (e.g. 4x) that means sculling (each rower has two blades, one in each hand).
 Otherwise (e.g. 2-), it will be a sweep boat (each rower has one oar, which they hold with both hands).
 If there’s a +(e.g. 4+ or 4x+) that means the boat is coxed.
 If there’s no +, or if there is a minus sign (-), the boat is coxless.

-Some head races are for a single boat type, for example, the Women’s Eights Head of the River Race or the, or for a single ‘discipline’ (sculling or sweep), such as Durham Long Distance Sculls, which is for coxed abd coxless quadruple, double and single sculls (4x+, 4x-, 2x and 1x).
+Some head races are for a single boat type, for example, the Women’s Eights Head of the River Race, or age group, like the National Schools Regatta, or for a single ‘discipline’ (sculling or sweep), such as Durham Long Distance Sculls, which is for coxed and coxless quadruple, double and single sculls (4x+, 4x-, 2x and 1x).

 Coxed quadruple sculls and double sculls racing – and overtaking – at Bedford Autumn Fours and Small Boats Head.
 (Photo: Jim Godbolt.)